 What type of location?

 There are no limits to your imagination.
-It can be a table in the corner of an Italian osteria or a bench in a calm city park.
+It can be a table in the corner of an Italian osteria, a bench in a calm city park, or an Airbnb couch.

-Two aspects should be prioritized in the context of choosing your spot: tranquility and space.
+Prioritize two aspects in the context of choosing your spot: tranquility and space.

 Select a place with enough room for your equipment and the odd beverage.
 If you only have a laptop, this shouldn’t be difficult.